 This issue of Media Development seeks to provide new thinking on how communication for social change can be better shaped by – and aligned with – the challenge of bringing about people-based, sustainable and meaningful transformation.

 One factor that motivates research in the intersections between communication and development is our willingness to contribute to social change.
 Buzzwords (Cornwall & Brock, 2005) such as “participation” and “empowerment” indicate scholarly intentions to contribute towards more just and egalitarian societies.
 It is certainly an admirable cause.
 However, what do we do if our actions in the field contradict our well-meaning intentions?By: Leonardo CustódioPosted: November 16, 2015 (0) Comments (0) Like

 At the 12th Golden Apricot International Film Festival held in Yerevan, Armenia, 12-19 July 2015 the Ecumenical Jury awarded its Prize to the feature film in the section “Armenian Panorama” Moskvich My Love (still, below) directed by Aram Shabazyan (Armenia, 2014).Posted: November 16, 2015 (0) Comments (0) Like

-Media Development seeks to keep abreast of developments in the field of mass, community and social media and to articulate common concerns in the search for equality, justice and human dignity in communication.
+Media Development seeks to keep abreast of developments in the field of mass, community and digital media and to articulate common concerns in the search for equality, justice and human dignity in communication.

-Media Development is available by subscription and is provided free to Personal and Corporate Members of WACC.
-For more information about becoming a Member of WACC please click here.
-For more information about subscribing to Media Development please click here.
+Media Development is available by subscription and is provided free to Individual and Institutional Members of WACC.
+For more information about becoming a Member, please click here.
+For more information about subscribing to Media Development, please click here.